Caledonian Airways Flight 153: Accident

 The aircraft was scheduled to operate the fourth leg of flight number 153 from Douala to Lisbon, Portugal.
 On board were a total of 101 passengers and 10 crew.
+100 total on board were French nationals and dual Cameroonian-French nationals, including 90 passengers and 10 crew members.

 The aircraft lined up with Runway 12 at Douala International Airport and began the takeoff procedure.
 An air traffic controller in the tower at the airport reportedly saw the aircraft lift off the runway, approximately inline with the instrument landing system transmitter 2400 metres after the release of its brakes.
 They also noticed that the aircraft did not seem to have its landing lights on.

 Witnesses reported that the aircraft had an unusually long takeoff run and climbed slowly before disappearing behind the trees and the sky was lit by a fire.
 The air traffic controller told the investigation that the aircraft struggled to gain lift and its anti-collision beacon was seen to light up at low altitude before disappearing behind trees.
 It was reported that the left wing of the aircraft struck trees in complete darkness, diving on its port wing for over 130 metres, and then crashing into a creek running through the jungle.
 The aircraft then impacted with the ground and exploded in flames.

 The location of the accident was close to the airport but very difficult to reach by rescuers, who could only attain the accident site by swimming in the high tide waters of the nearby creek almost 6 hours after the accident.